LinuxAtDuke/Intro-To-Docker/README.md

 The `FROM` line specifies which base image your image is built on.
 It's generally a good idea to be specific here.

 The `MAINTAINER` line specifies who created and maintains the image.
 This should always be you or your group, if you're working with others on the image.
-I like to add my email address, as well, in case anyone has any questions about the image.
+I like to add my email address as well, in case anyone has any questions about the image.

 The From and Maintainer lines are the only required lines in an image.

 The last line, `CMD`, specifies the command to run immediately when a container is started from this image, unless you specify a different command.
 In this case, the container started from this image will echo "Hello, World" and then exit.

 To build the "helloworld" image, you need the Dockerfile.
 You can write your own, or copy-and-paste it, but the easiest way is to clone it from a Github repository.
-Obviously, you'll need **git** installed to do this (`apt-get install git`).
+Obviously, you'll need **git** installed to do this (`sudo apt-get install git`).

     git clone https://github.com/LinuxAtDuke/Intro-To-Docker.git
     cd Intro-To-Docker/helloworld